 4 Common Problems of Folding Marquees and their Solutions

-While most marquee suppliers offer a substantial warranty on portable gazebo tent purchases and marquee repairs, we at Extreme Marquees always advise our customers to prevent and protect their tents from accidental damage.
+While most marquee suppliers offer a substantial warranty on portable gazebo tent purchases and marquee repair, we at Extreme Marquees always advise our customers how to prevent and protect marquee from accidental damage.
 After all, Prevention is better than cure, isn’t it?
 Marquees require care and upkeep to make sure they last a long time.

 We’ve compiled 4 most common problems and their easy fixes.

 The frame and fabric of your portable gazebo tent are most susceptible to wear and tear, and thus require due care and maintenance.

 - Wipe the frame and the canopy with fresh water after every use.
 Small stains can be removed with a mild household detergent, soft brush, and cold water.

 - Do not wash the canopy in a machine.
 Either wash it with hands or reach out to your marquee supplier for instructions.